cran/Bayesrel/README.md

 so that, with 5 group factors, the first four items load on the first factor, items 5-8 load on the second factor and so on.
-When the data is not organized this way and/or the items cannot be distributed among the factors evenly, one can specify a model syntax relating the items to the group factors in lavaan style:
+When the data is not organized this way and/or the items cannot be distributed among the factors evenly, one can specify a model syntax relating the items to the group factors in lavaan style.
+The item names need to equal the variable names in the data:

 ``` r
 model <- "